Porter at the double as England overwhelm Japan

 Twickenham (United Kingdom) (AFP) – Guy Porter scored his first two Test tries as England revived their Autumn Nations Series campaign with a dominant 52-13 win over Japan at Twickenham on Saturday.

-This was only the second match between the teams in the professional era, with England winning 35-15 at Twickenham when they last met four years ago after the Cherry Blossoms led 15-10 at half-time.

-But there was no repeat on Saturday, with the dry conditions and Japan's desire to play a running game of their own making it easier for England to attack than it had been against Argentina.
+Japan coach Jamie Joseph, whose side ran New Zealand close in a 38-31 defeat in Tokyo last month, said: "We were outplayed today and put under a lot of pressure.

+"You have to take your hat off to England.
+It was a really good game for us in terms of experience.
+Our goal is the World Cup."

-England forced Japan to concede several costly scrum penalties, as they scored three first-half tries through full-back Freddie Steward, fly-half Marcus Smith and Porter to lead 24-6 at the break.
+England forced Japan to concede several costly scrum penalties while scoring tries through Steward, fly-half Smith and Porter to lead 24-6 at the break.

-England coach Eddie Jones, a former Japan boss, had made several changes, with wing Jonny May, scrum-half Jack van Poortvliet and Sam Simmonds all recalled in a bid to inject extra pace into the team.
+Jones, a former Japan coach, had made several changes, with wing Jonny May, scrum-half Jack van Poortvliet and Sam Simmonds all recalled in a bid to inject extra pace into the team.

-But England suffered a setback shortly before kick-off when Jack Nowell was ruled out by an abdominal injury, with his place on the right wing taken by Joe Cokanasiga.
+But England suffered a setback shortly before kick-off when Jack Nowell was ruled out by an abdominal injury, with the right wing replaced by Joe Cokanasiga.

-Farrell opened the scoring with an early penalty before England had their first try in the 12th minute.
+Farrell landed an early penalty before England had their first try in the 12th minute.

-From an attacking line-out off a scrum penalty, England won possession and the ball was worked quickly from Farrell to Smith, with the No 10 sending in Steward on an angled run that left the Japan defence flat-footed.
+From an attacking line-out off a scrum penalty, England won possession and the ball was worked quickly from Farrell to Smith, with the No 10 sending in Steward past a flat-footed Japan defence.

 Farrell converted and England led 10-0.

-Smith had a kick charged down and a couple of knock-ons halted England's momentum.

-But a fine counter-attacking run by Steward released Cokanasiga, who sent in Smith for a try in the right corner that Farrell converted to leave England 15-0 up.
+Then a fine counter-attacking run by Steward released Cokanasiga, who found Smith for a try in the right corner.

-Japan, playing the attacking game that saw them impress on home soil at the 2019 World Cup, eventually got into the game but were limited to two penalties from fly-half Takuya Yamasawa.
+Japan deployed the attacking game that saw make an impact at the 2019 World Cup but were limited to two penalties from fly-half Takuya Yamasawa.

 May, making his first Test appearance in a year because of injury and Covid, was shown a yellow card for killing the ball after hauling down Japan centre Dylan Riley in sight of England's try-line.

-But despite being a man down, England struck on the stroke of half-time when a long cut-out pass from van Poortvliet allowed Simmonds to send in Porter for the Leicester midfielder's debut Test try.
+But despite being a man down, England struck on the stroke of half-time when a long cut-out pass from van Poortvliet allowed Simmonds to send in Porter for the Leicester midfielder's debut Test try, the faultless Farrell converting.

-Japan managed a try of when Naoto Saito went over just before the hour mark for a score converted by fellow replacement back Seungsin Lee.
+Japan replacement Naoto Saito went over just before the hour mark for a score converted try

 But with 10 minutes left, England were awarded a penalty try as Japan replacement Siosaia Fifita was sin-binned for bringing down a maul.